How to Lose Your Mind

 5. Although mahamudra has no result, this mind free in pure being is its result.

-3. Training to live in thatness has four points:
+3. Training in thatness effectively has four points:

-1. The groundwork is to practice teacher-union with faith, reverence, and devotion, three times a day and three times a night;
+1. For groundwork, practice teacher-union with faith, reverence, and devotion, three times a day and three times at night;

-3. The conclusion is to train the vitality of awareness once all that appears is experienced as mind.
+3. For the conclusion, once all that appears is experienced as mind, refine the vitality of awareness.

 4. Depending on how energy shifts arise, work hard at practice and meditation until any sense of mind is gone.